All Episodes

 I wish it was that way, but wishing it doesn't make it so.

-You know, and Hamas with their the as e they're just evil.
+You know, and Hamas with their, they're just evil.

-I mean, you can't describe them any other way.
+I mean, you can't describe any other way.

 When are they going to be held accountable?

-But you know, we have the Hamas caucus led by Congresswoman Talib doubling down on this bogus Israeli bombing claim.
+But, you know, we have the Hamas caucus led by Congresswoman Tlaib doubling down on this bogus Israeli bombing claim.

-Uh anyway, uh one thing in Florida that I noticed, Governor DeSantis down there is coordinating with the Chancellor of the State University system to crack down on student groups in the state that they that say they have support for Hamas terrorism, you know, which possibly involves terminating the student chapters and suspending school administrators.
+Anyway, one thing in Florida that I noticed, Governor DeSantis down there is coordinating with the chancellor of the state university system to crack down on student groups in the state that say they have support for Hamas terrorism, which possibly involves terminating the student chapters and suspending school administrators.

-Well, I mean, at some point, what do we call people that support terrorists?
+Well, I mean, at some point, what do we call people that support terrorist?

-That, you know, what if they were blaming the United States or the idiot UN Secretary of General, this didn't just happen in a vacuum and now expressing shock today that, oh, he's was taken out of context.
+That, you know, what if they were blaming the United States or the idiot U.N.
+Secretary General, this didn't just happen in a vacuum, and now expressing shock today that, oh, he was taken out of context.

 No, he wasn't.